Cho-Hei/Hilink./README.md

 🏕️ This is a fork application from the JavaScript Mastery Youtube channel with additional features.
 The original application can be found at https://www.youtube.com/watch?v=cuzw4vL1z5E 🏕️

-A ecommerce travel application to explore camping sites around the world.
+An eCommerce travel application to explore camping sites around the world.
 Built in Next.js 14 using Typescript, Tailwind CSS, SaSS and more!

 Deployed link: